 During the first strafing attack, Lt Nishi Hitoshi managed to escape the midget submarine and was rescued by CH-39 before it ran aground and was later sunk.
 He survived its sinking, swam ashore on New

-Hanover and was later rescued and transported to Rabaul by March 2, 1944.
-At Rabaul, he was promoted to a full Lieutenant and served as 86th Guard Unit as a Butai commander.
-He survived the Pacific War.
+Hanover and was later rescued and transported to Rabaul arriving on March 2, 1944.
+At Rabaul, he was promoted to a full Lieutenant and served as 86th Guard Unit as a Butai commander until the end of the Pacific War.

 This submarine sank upright on a sandy bottom at a depth of 20m, roughly 50m from Sanko Maru.
-During 1987, discovered by SCUBA divers from MV Telita while diving the shipwreck nearby.
-Divers discovered the propellers tied together and tie-down tackle attached, indicating it was sunk while being towed.
-The conning tower hatch was open and both torpedo tubes were empty.
-One diver explored inside and found the interior empty.
+During 1987, discovered MV Telita SCUBA divers Bob Haldstead and Kevin Baldwin while diving the Sanko Maru nearby.
+When discovered, the propellers were tied together and tie-down tackle attached, indicating it was sunk while being towed.
+Both bow torpedo tubes were empty.
+The conning tower entry hatch was open and the interior empty.

 "Kevin Baldwin, the owner/captain of the Tiata, told me

 he knows a guy who actually contacted one of the crew of the mini-sub and got